 In terms of design, this Sony Alpha camera doesn’t look as flashy and classy as some other rival live streaming cameras.

-Nevertheless, it provides a solid video quality and excellent image quality which is what people mostly look for in a video camera for live streaming.
+Nevertheless, it provides solid video quality and excellent image quality, which people mostly look for in a video camera for live streaming.

 It’s very compact and light which is always a positive feature.